Landon-T/FacebookMessageAnalysis/README.md

 # FacebookMessageAnalysis
- A Python script to scrape and analys your facebook messages
+ A Python script to scrape and analyse your facebook messages

 # Usage